buenos-nachos/time-sync/README.md

 ![time-sync logo](./images/banner.png)

 `time-sync` is a set of packages designed to help avoid [screen tearing](https://github.com/reactwg/react-18/discussions/69) and snapshot test flakes when bringing time values into UIs.
+It centralizes time-based computations into a single place, and then forces you as a developer to be explicit about when and how processes can change over time.
+This makes sure that a user can't see different contradictory values on screen at the same time, but also provides the tools to make snapshot tests 100% deterministic.

-It ensures that every consumer of a time value is set up with explicit data dependencies, and that all consumers update together synchronously.
-And while `time-sync` is designed for UIs first and foremost, the core package has zero runtime dependencies and can be used for stateful servers as well.
-More broadly, the core package give you the tools to keep time-based processes in sync on a single device.
-All `time-sync` packages force you as a developer to specify when and how time should be updated, while also centralizing updates to a single place.
+While `time-sync` is designed for UIs first and foremost, the core package has zero runtime dependencies and can also be used for stateful servers (Node.js, Bun, Deno).
+More broadly, the core package provides the tools for ensuring processes can't ever get out of sync on a single device.

 In other words, `time-sync` aims to make time more obvious and less magical.